Blue Balls, Blue Vulva–is This A Thing? Gynogirl Answers.

 When you are turned on or aroused by a partner or some erotica, the brain and the genitals are signaled.
 There is subjective arousal with the mind engaged based on sexual stimuli.
 There are a number of neurotransmitters, hormones and chemicals involved, such as testosterone, estrogen, dopamine, norepinephrine, nitric oxide, and oxytocin to name a few.
 These are the agents that signal and cause a response to the rest of the body .

 Genital arousal occurs when the arteries feeding the genitals are opened up and blood rushes to the external vulva and clitoris and vagina and veins in this area constrict and it leads to vasocongestion or engorgement.
-This can result in a swelling of the labia, clitoris, and vagina as well as increased lubrication.
-Mainly the mucous secreting glands in the vagina and vulva, that are receptive to androgens/testosterone, increase your moisture, think….WAP.

 Of note, at the same time you have genital arousal, you will have systemic changes like nipple erection, your pupils will dilate, you will have an increase in heart rate, blood pressure, and body temperature.
 These physiologic changes can manifest as pulsing, throbbing, tingling or warmth.
 I think of orgasm as an extension of arousal so once you climax, there is a release, and the blood releases back to the body and the body relaxes.
 If there is no orgasm, the blood will eventually leave the genitals but it might be uncomfortable until then.